0cjs/8bitdev/src/tmon/README.md

 During hexadecimal value input you may also type a single quote (`'`) followed by any character, and the ASCII value of that character will be taken as the next two digits of input.
 (This includes characters that are otherwise treated specially, such as newline and cancel characters.)
+A double quote (`"`) will do the same but with the high bit (bit 7) set.

 Parameter value input is terminated by:
 - a space, which will be printed and allow for further parameters to be set